CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 The bug report button will lead to a google form where users can report bugs.
 The front end will program a button with the link to our bugs google form.

 ## QA
+Make sure the button is available in the correct location and it leads to the correct google form.

 # 3. Link to Resources